- Thai Christian Foundation is partnering with the Pan Rak Foundation, which is registered in Thailand.

-Christian Communications Institute (CCI) was founded by Allan and Joan Eubank with the support of the Thai Christian Foundation in 1980 to communicate the gospel through Thai Culture .
-CCI intends to uses every art form possible, both modern and … Learn More
+Christian Communications Institute (CCI) was founded by Allan and Joan Eubank with the support of the Thai Christian Foundation in 1980 to communicate the gospel through Thai Culture and are today a part of Payap University.
+CCI intends to use … Learn More

-As students accomplish the grades available to them in the more rural and remote areas of Thailand and along the Thai-Burma (Myanmar) border, TCF/Pan Rak desires to partner with these students in their journey to learn and grow.
-By helping … Learn More
+By helping to provide scholarships for students from the more rural and remote areas of Thailand and along the Thai-Burma (Myanmar) border, TCF supports these students in their journey to learn and grow.
+The students are able to continue their … Learn More

-We work with the Wa people of Northeastern Burma and their cousins, the Lawa of Thailand.
-Current projects include the Lawa Student Hostel, Evangelism/Outreaches and other care in Southern and Northern Wa Areas of Burma, Medical care for patients with serious … Learn More
+We work with the Lawa of Thailand and the Wa people of Northeastern Burma (Myanmar).
+Current projects include supporting the Lawa Student Hostel, Evangelism/Outreaches and other pastoral care in Southern and Northern Wa Areas of Burma (Myanmar).
+TCF also provides … Learn More

 TCF supports prison ministry and helps to share God’s love with prisoners and former prisoners through restorative practices.
-The Thai Christian Foundation (TCF) is emerging as one of the pathways of support for the Christian Prison Ministry Foundation in Thailand www.cpmf.or.th/.
-In Thailand, TCF supports the … Learn More
+We do that through the House of Blessing Foundation in Bangkok.
+The Thai Christian Foundation (TCF) is a main channel for people … Learn More

-Allan Eubank has been ministering to the Talakone people since 1962 and TCF continues to support strong relationships and Christian missions led by the Lay Ton Ku Church and Christian leaders.
-The Lay Ton Ku Health Center is a Christian mission … Learn More
+Allan and Joan Eubank have been ministering to the Talako people since 1962 and TCF continues to support strong relationships and Christian missions led by the Laytongku Church and Christian leaders.
+After over 50 years of ministry to the Talakone … Learn More